Rehoboth Beach Delaware

 Serene setting along a trail winding through Gordon's Pond Wildlife Area

-A classic American beach destination
+Rehoboth Beach, a classic American beach destination

 On the Beach